Look: New York Jets Joke About Signing Game of Thrones' Arya Stark as Free Agent

 We've signed undrafted free agent Arya Stark.
 Welcome to New York, Arya! 🛫 #TakeFlight https://t.co/CsCtmm8XNB

 Stark is a fascinating prospect on both sides of the ball.
 On defense, she's a master at disguising coverage and is a hard hitter despite her diminutive size.
-She doesn't shy away from contact and plays with a chip at her shoulder after being a lightly-regarded recruit at the House of Black and White in Braavos.
+She doesn't shy away from contact and plays with a chip on her shoulder after being a lightly regarded recruit at the House of Black and White in Braavos.

 On the offensive side of the ball, she impresses with her agility and surprising leaping ability.
 She plays with both a never-say-die mentality and a graceful dexterity learned in her time working with Syrio Forel.